pmlmodelling/oceanVal/docs/source/how_to_use.rst

     oceanVal works on the basis that gridded data can be converted to one of the following:

-    1. A time series of monthly averages for each grid cell
+    1. A time series of multi-year monthly averages for each grid cell
     2. A climatological monthly average for each grid cell
     3. A climatological annual average for each grid cell